 PJ: Just focus on the work…

 MW: Focus on the work and focus on people reaching out on a personal level about what they have to share.

 JF: But people know us well enough, and get to know us well enough that - I tell this story, actually when Armando [Rios, past Epicenter employee] first started is when this really started happening.
 We went to Subway at the edge of town, where there’s hundreds of people.
 And I hardly go to Subway, at the gas station.
-And the employees are just like, you know “what do you want,” making it, “what do you want,” making it.
+And the employees are just like, you know, “What do you want?,” making it, “What do you want?,” making it.
 And then when it gets to me, Ruben behind the counter says, “Hi Jack!”
-He knows me and asks the questions that aren’t “hey, how’s it going,” but “I saw this was happening and what was that.”
-Armando on his first day was like “oh my gosh, this is a real thing that is happening.”
-Then in the grocery store people are stopping you, “hey what’s going on over there” or “I have this idea for you.”
+He knows me and asks the questions that aren’t “Hey, how’s it going,” but “I saw this was happening and what was that.”
+Armando on his first day was like, “Oh my gosh, this is a real thing that is happening.”
+Then in the grocery store people are stopping you, “Hey what’s going on over there?” or “I have this idea for you.”
 But that took three or four years of being there before people, you know… and people come up to me, I got this text from this lady, Kris.
-She asks, “where are you?”
+She asks, “Where are you?”
 I respond, “I’m at the Frontier House working.”
 “I’m coming by,” she says.
 So she came by.
 And she just had this idea to light up the “G” on the hill.
 “How can we light up the G on the hill?
 They used to do it, you know, 20 years ago.”
 This is her idea.
 Lighting up the G is not within our mission and not within our whatever, but, I almost want to do it just because it’s a fun idea.
-Maybe an artist-in-residence would do it; I passed the idea to Maria, maybe a Fellow could be interested in it if they’re looking for projects or something.
+Maybe an artist-in-residence would do it; I passed the idea to Maria [Epicenter’s Principal of Arts & Culture), maybe a Fellow could be interested in it if they’re looking for projects or something.
 People just coming to you with their ideas and comfortable talking to you.